-The Company's income before income taxes and net income for the three months ended April 1, 2006 were lower by \$7.3 million and \$5.9 million, respectively, than if the Company had continued to account for share-based compensation under APB Opinion No. 25.
-Basic and diluted earnings per share for the same period were \$0.11 and \$0.10 lower, respectively, due to the Company adopting SFAS 123R.
+The Company's income before income taxes for the three and six months ended July 1, 2006, was lower by \$6.9 million and \$14.1 million, respectively, and net income was lower by \$6.0 million and \$11.9 million, respectively, than if the Company had continued to account for share-based compensation under APB Opinion No. 25.
+For the same periods, basic earnings per share was \$0.11 and \$0.22 lower, respectively, and diluted earnings per share was \$0.10 and \$0.20 lower, respectively, due to the Company adopting SFAS 123R.

 Prior to adopting SFAS 123R, the Company presented all tax benefits of deductions resulting from the exercise of stock grants as operating cash flows in the consolidated statements of cash flows.
 SFAS 123R requires the cash flows resulting from the tax benefits from tax deductions in excess of the compensation cost recognized (excess tax benefits) to be classified as financing cash flows.
-As a result, \$3.1 million of excess tax benefits for the three months ended April 1, 2006 have been classified as financing cash flows.
+As a result, \$5.7 million of excess tax benefits for the six months ended July 1, 2006 have been classified as financing cash flows.